DJ LeMahieu Preview, Player Props: Yankees vs. Nationals

 DJ LeMahieu At The Plate

-- LeMahieu is batting .240 with 18 doubles, two triples, eight home runs and 38 walks.
+- LeMahieu is hitting .238 with 18 doubles, two triples, eight home runs and 40 walks.

+- LeMahieu has picked up a hit in 67.0% of his 103 games this year, with more than one hit in 16.5% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.